googleapis/google-cloud-cpp/google/cloud/recaptchaenterprise/README.md

 # reCAPTCHA Enterprise API C++ Client Library

-This directory contains an idiomatic C++ client library for the [reCAPTCHA Enterprise API][cloud-service-docs], a service to Help protect your website from fraudulent activity, spam, and abuse without creating friction.
+This directory contains an idiomatic C++ client library for the [reCAPTCHA Enterprise API][cloud-service-docs].
+This service helps protect your website from fraudulent activity, spam, and abuse without creating friction.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).